We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 Paris Convention means the Paris Convention for the Protection of Industrial Property of March 20, 1883, as last revised;

-Hague Securities Convention means The Convention on the Law Applicable to Certain Rights in Respect of Securities Held with an Intermediary (Concluded 5 July 2006), which became effective in the United States of America on April 1, 2017.
+Hague Securities Convention means the Hague Convention on the Law Applicable to Certain Rights in Respect of Securities held with an Intermediary (concluded July 5, 2006).

-Israeli Securities Law means the Israeli Securities Law 5728-1968, as amended and the rules and regulations promulgated thereunder from time to time.
+Israeli Securities Law means the Israeli Securities Law, 5728-1968, as amended, and the regulations promulgated thereunder.

 Sealed Source and Device Registry means the national registry that contains all the registration certificates, generated by both NRC and the Agreement States, that summarize the radiation safety information for the sealed sources and devices and describe the licensing and use conditions approved for the product.